Privacy Policy

 We do not give or provide in any other way newsletter and marketing communication customer lists to third parties.

-We may use certain information about you (such as purchase history with us or interactions with our website) to customize our emails to you.
-Some emails may contain technology that customizes the email content based on your general location when the email is opened.
+We may use certain information about you (such as purchase history with us or interactions with our website) to customise our emails and communications to you.
+Some emails and communications may contain technology that customises the email content based on your general location when the email is opened.
 That technology doesn’t know your precise geolocation.
-It makes a guess about your general area based on your zip code or the IP address that your computer or device sends when it loads the email, and it may provide email content customized to that general area.
+It makes a guess about your general area based on your postcode or the IP address that your computer or device sends when it loads the email, and it may provide email content customised to that general area.

 Opt-out or unsubscribe